hsuch/tfgo/README.md

     	ip address on which to run server (default "127.0.0.1") -port string
     	port on which to run server (default "9265")
-  -v	print sent and received JSON
+  -v	int
+     verbosity level
+     0: print only high-level information
+     1: also print all non-periodic JSON messages between client and server
+     2: also print periodic JSON messages between client and server
   ```

-To properly run the server and make it accessible from devices on the same network, determine the IP address of your host machine (this can be found on MacOS by running `ifconfig` and using the `inet` field of `en0`), and supply this as the value of `-host` when entering the command.
+To properly run the server and make it accessible from devices on the same network, determine the IP address of your host machine (on MacOS, running `ifconfig` and use the `inet` field of `en0`; on Windows, run `ipconfig` and look for your IPv4 Address), and supply this as the value of `-host` when entering the command.
 The port should not need to be changed from 9265.

-`-v` enables verbose server-side logging, which displays all JSON messages received and sent by the server

-Example usage: `./TFGOServer -host 192.168.0.101 -port 9265 -v`
+Example usage: `./TFGOServer -host 192.168.0.101 -port 9265 -v 1`

 ### Client